MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   The **Evergreen Bootstrapper** section of the page provides a small Evergreen runtime bootstrapper that runs on the client machine, for online users.
 You can use the bootstrapper a couple different ways:

     *   Link to the bootstrapper, using a link you obtain from the **Get the Link** button.
 Your app uses this link to programmatically download the bootstrapper on the user's device and invoke the bootstrapper.
 This approach avoids the need to package anything with your app.
-This approach has a dependency on Microsoft's CDN.
+This approach has a dependency on Microsoft's Content Delivery Network (CDN).
 This approach only works with clients that are online.

     *   Download the bootstrapper (using the **Download** button in the **Bootstrapper** section) and then distribute the bootstrapper with your app.
 In this approach, you package the bootstrapper with your app installer/updater or with your app itself, and invoke the bootstrapper that you included with your app.
 This approach avoids dependency on Microsoft's CDN.
 This approach only works with clients that are online.